 With almost 650,000 inhabitants, Palermo is not only the political and cultural center of Sicily but also Italy’s fifth-largest city.
 The Phoenicians founded the city as a trading post in the 8th century BC.
 In contrast to other large cities in Sicily, Palermo never came under Greek rule, but was located near the border with the Greek-speaking eastern part of the island.

-Since ancient times, Sicily was the granary of the world and the most sought-after agricultural country of the Middle Ages.
+Since ancient times, Sicily has been the granary of the world and the most sought-after agricultural country of the Middle Ages.
 This made it a bone of contention among political powers.

 Tables Turn